A short guide to assist in Golf Course Profits

 Create a standard route

-This is extremely important from a coverage point of view for maximum sales and a control matrix for management.
+This is extremely important from a coverage point of view for maximum sales and creating a control matrix for management.
 As an example, if it takes 30 minutes to make a round on a slow day, trips can be monitored according to traffic and sales.

 Always drive the cart towards the golfers, whenever possible.
 Have a full windshield in place to protect from errant shots